 Renaming entire branches of entries can be a major operation for the directory, so avoid moving entire branches if you can.

 When done making requests, the client can request an unbind operation to end the LDAP session.

-When a request seems to be taking too long to complete, or when a search request returns many more matches than desired, the client can send an abandon request to the server to drop the operation in progress.
+When a request takes too long to complete, or when a search request returns many more matches than desired, the client can send an abandon request to the server to drop the operation in progress.

 LDAP has standardized two mechanisms for extending the operations directory servers can perform beyond the basic operations listed above.
 One mechanism involves using LDAP controls.
 The other mechanism involves using LDAP extended operations.